NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Use of cryptographic signatures during different phases of the procedures in order to avoid exposure of nodes commitment to the current block;
 * Ability of proposing blocks based information sharing of block headers (transactions are shared and storage in an independent syncronization mechanism);
 * Avoid double exposure of block signatures by disable change views after commitment phase;
-* Regeneration mechanism able to recover failed nodes both in the local hardware and in the network P2P consensus layer.
+* Regeneration mechanism able to recover failed nodes both, in the local hardware and in the network P2P consensus layer.

 <!-- In this sense, novel tools and strategies can still be incorporated in the current dBFT in order to design an even more robust and reliable multi-agent agent based consensus mechanism. -->